 \subsection{The revised pix2pix model}

-Multiple studies on simulating nighttime satellite imagery such as \cite{kim2019nighttime}, \cite{kim2020impact}, and \cite{han2022hypothetical} adopted the pix2pix model \cite{isola2017image}, which belongs to the type of CGAN models.
-Our DL model is also primarily based on the pix2pix model, but we made a few revisions to it in order to improve its performance.
-We will first introduce the basic structure of the pix2pix model and then discuss our revisions to it.
+Multiple studies \cite{kim2019nighttime, kim2020impact, han2022hypothetical} on simulating nighttime satellite imagery adopted the pix2pix model \cite{isola2017image}, which belongs to the category of CGAN models.
+Our DL model is also primarily based on the pix2pix model, and we modified its structure and loss function to improve its performance on our datasets.
+We will first introduce the basic structure of the pix2pix model, followed by a discussion of our modifications.

 As GANs, the pix2pix model is composed of two parts: the generator (G) and the discriminator (D).
-G generates a virtual output $Y^{'}$ from its input X as shown in Figure 8.
-G encodes and decodes the input channels with a U-net structure \cite{ronneberger2015u}, which extracts the underlying features in the input channels at different levels.
-We suggest this design in the pix2pix model enables it to extract information about TC structures of different sizes such as the eye, the rainbands, and the central dense overcast (CDO).
+G generates a virtual output $Y^{'}$ from its input $X$ as shown in Fig. 4.
+G encodes and decodes the input channels with a U-Net structure \cite{ronneberger2015u}, which extracts the underlying features in the input channels at different levels.
+We suggest this design enables the pix2pix model to extract information about TC structures of different sizes such as the eye, the rainbands, and the central dense overcast (CDO).
 D discriminates whether an image is a real image or an AI-generated image.
 The input of D is either paired $\{X, Y\}$ or paired $\{X, Y^{'}\}$, and the output of D is the probability of the image being a real image.

 The loss function of the pix2pix model is defined as follows:

 Here, the $\mathop{min}\limits_{G}\mathop{max}\limits_{D}$ notation indicates that $L_{CGAN}(G, D)$ is a function that G aims to minimize and D aims to maximize. $L_{CGAN}(G, D)$ is defined by the following two term function: